Generalized parton distributions in spin-3/2 particles: Abstract

 \section{Abstract}

 Generalized parton distribution functions (GPDs) of spin-3/2 particles are defined for the first time in this paper.
 Eight unpolarized and eight polarized GPDs are found.
-The sum rules between the GPDs and the electromagnetic and gravitational form factors are explicitly displayed.
-In particular, the relations between GPDs and the helicity amplitudes of the system are derived, based on which several sum rules for the structure functions are obtained.
+In the forward limit of GPDs, the structure functions and parton distribution functions (PDFs) are obtained.
+Then, the sum rules that connect the GPDs with the electromagnetic and gravitational form factors are explicitly displayed.
+Finally, the relations between GPDs and the helicity amplitudes of the system are derived.